verifereum/funding/vyper/vyper-verified-compilation.md

 4. Charles Cooper, lead developer of the [Vyper language and compiler](https://vyperlang.org).

-5. Cyberthirst, MsC, lead security engineer of the Vyper compiler
+5. Cyberthirst, MSc, lead security engineer of the Vyper compiler

 ## Background and Prior Work